HaxeFoundation/nekovm.org/www/pages/specs/labels-and-gotos.md

 $print("done");
 ```

 Please note that label identifiers are global to the file, but cannot be defined in all expressions.
-The reason is to simplify the compiler, since labels normaly require multiple passes for stack preservation (see below).
+The reason is to simplify the compiler since labels normally require multiple passes for stack preservation (see below).
 In the case a label cannot be declared, an error is printed at compilation-time.
 The builtin `$goto` can only be used with a valid label identifier, in that case only, the identifier is treated as a label and not as a variable.

 ## Gotos and Stack Preservation